Is Gravity Forms not sending email from your site?

 In WP Mail SMTP, you can also send an email test at any time.
 Just head to the Email Test tab in the plugin settings.

-After sending the test email, WP Mail SMTP will let you know if there are any issues with your settings.
+After sending the test email, WP Mail SMTP will let you know if there are any issues with your DNS settings.
+This is an easy way to make sure your provider is set up correctly.

 And that’s it!
 We’ve walked through all of the steps to fix Gravity Forms not sending emails on your site.